 You can confirm your installation by running:

-In this article we’ll simulate automated configuration with Ansible on a Fedora Server virtual machine that we created in the article Creating a Fedora Server 36 Virtual Machine, so be sure to check it out!
+Here I’ll simulate automated configuration on the Fedora Server virtual machine from Creating a Fedora Server 36 Virtual Machine.

 To start, create a file called inventory.yaml and inside it define: